vrurg/raku-LibXML-Class/docs/md/LibXML/Class/Manual.md

   * `:implicit`

     A boolean specifying if typeobject arguments are to be implicitly serialized.
 Can be negated.
-See the section [Implicit Or Explicit Declarations](Implicit Or Explicit Declarations).
+See the section [Implicit Or Explicit Declarations](#implicit-or-explicit-declarations).

   * `:lazy`

     A boolean, turn on or off lazy deserialization.

-  * `:ns`
+  * `:namespace(...)` or `:ns(...)`

     This argument is in charge of XML namespaces.
-See the section [Namespaces](#Namespaces).
+See the [Namespaces](#Namespaces) section.

   * `:impose-ns`

-    If this boolean is *True* then any attribute not having its own `:ns` argument would use namespaces of its parent typeobject serialization.
-See the section [Namespaces](#Namespaces).
+    If this boolean is *True* then any attribute not having its own `:ns` argument would use defaults for namespaces of its declarant.
+See the [Namespaces](#Namespaces) section.

   * `:sequence`

-    This argument makes the type object serializing into an XML sequence.
-See more details in [XML Sequence Objects](XML Sequence Objects).
+    This argument turns the type object into an XML sequence.
+See more details in [XML Sequence Objects](#xml-sequence-objects).

   * `:any`

-    This boolen only makes sense when used with `:sequence`.
+    This boolen only makes sense when used with a `:sequence` argument.
 It allows very flexible way of defining and determening sequence items value types.
+See the [XML:any](#xmlany) section.

 When `xml-element` is used with a class more named arguments become available: